|

 Problem 5:

-Design the angles of the blades respectively the relative velocities of the inducer compressor impeller at the selected radii (the outlet angle of the blades respectively the relative velocities at the outlet is the same at all radii investigated - β2=90°).
+Design the angles of the blades respectively the relative velocities of the inducer compressor rotor at the selected radii (the outlet angle of the blades respectively the relative velocities at the outlet is the same at all radii investigated - β2=90°).
 The angle of the inducer along the leading edge height is approximately equal to the angle of the inlet relative velocity, see attached figure.
 The radius of the blades at the rotor inlet is 196,2 mm at the tips and 61,2 mm at the roots.
 The mass flow through the rotor at 10 000 min-1 is 27,2 kg·s-1.
 The inlet gas density is 1,2 kg·m-3.
 The solution of this problem is shown in Appendix 5.

-I-inducer; A-A section through blade at its base; B-B section through blade at its tip; Δr [mm] height of elementary stage.
+![]() I-inducer; A-A section through blade at its base; B-B section through blade at its tip; Δr [mm] height of elementary stage.
+ReferencesŠKORPÍK, 2023, Internal fluid friction and boundary layer development, fluid-dynamics.education, Brno, fluid-dynamics.education/internal-fluid-friction-and-boundary-layer-development.html.

-ReferencesŠKORPÍK, Jiří, 2024, Technická termomechanika, engineering-sciences.education, Brno, engineering-sciences.education/technicka-termomechanika.html.
+ŠKORPÍK, Jiří, 2024, Technická termomechanika, engineering-sciences.education, Brno, engineering-sciences.education/technicka-termomechanika.html.

 MILLER, Rudolf, HOCHRAINER, A., LÖHNER, K., PETERMANN, H., 1972, Energietechnik und Kraftmaschinen, Rowohlt taschenbuch verlag GmbH, Hamburg, ISBN 3-499-19042-7.